 Place the wrapper in such a way that a corner is facing you.
 Spoon about 2 tablespoons of mixture onto the wrapper, about 2 inches from the edge closest to you.
 Shape it into a thin cylinder, about 4-5 inches long.

 Fold the corner facing you up, then fold in both edges like making a burrito.
 Tightly roll it up into a log.
-Wet the last inch of wrapper using your fingers, then seal it.
+Wet the last inch of the wrapper using your fingers, then seal it.
 Repeat for the remaining mixture.

 Cooking